ChristianHuff-DEV/reapy/README.md

 ### Download

-This step is used to download a file from using *http*.
+This step is used to download a file through *http*.

 Preferences:

 * `URL` (string / required)
-The URL from where to download the file
+The URL from where to download the file.
 * `Path` (string / required)
 The path to the **folder** the file is downloaded to. (**Must** exist.)